twodoteight/Challenge-Evenly/README.md

 # Challenge-Evenly
-A coding challenge for Android development
+A coding challenge for Android development.

 Simple application that lists nearby places around given coordinates.
 User can view a place's details, see it on the map and share a link to its Foursquare page.